memo-ozdincer/CS180-synonyms/README.md

 ## Project Overview
 A Python-based system that analyzes semantic similarity between words using computational linguistics techniques.
-The project can answer TOEFL-style synonym questions by computing semantic relationships between words based on their co-occurrence in text.
+The project can synonym questions by computing semantic relationships between words based on their co-occurrence in text.

 ## Features
 - Builds semantic descriptors from text files